col-in-coding/play-python/README.md

 ------------------------------------------------------
 ## scrapy
 scrapy is an open source and collaborative framework for extracting the data you need from websites.

 **Project Name: Web Crawler**

 a web crawler for the FDA drug data from https://www.biopharmcatalyst.com/

-**run web crawler and generate report file**
+**How to run web crawler and generate report file**

-direct to the root file "biopharm", and execute the command line as below.
+Direct to the root file "biopharm", and then execute the command line as below.

 For CSV file